What does Camp Waldo cost?

 How do you handle dietary restrictions?

 We take dietary restrictions very seriously and want to make sure every camper is served in an equal way.
-All dietary restrictions should be noted on the camper registration forms and will be communicated to the head counselors, directors, your child’s individual counselors, and the kitchen staff.
+All dietary restrictions should be noted on the camper application and registration forms and will be communicated to the head counselors, directors, your child’s individual counselors, and the kitchen staff.

 What are the camper cabin facilities like?